srobo/website/_events/sr2024/virtual-competition.md

 Teams will have to submit their code to us by 6pm GMT on Thursday 7th March using our [code submitter](https://studentrobotics.org/code-submitter/).

+After the livestream, teams will receive recordings of the matches their robot competed in and copies of their robot's logs.

 ## Livestream

 <iframe title="Livestream of the virtual competition" width="100%" height="315" src="https://www.youtube-nocookie.com/embed/hlfaQIfLaRg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>